Nature’s Healing: Veterans Outreach Center embracing new form of therapy

 ROCHESTER, N.Y.
 (WROC) — Emil Anderson was 17 when he was drafted in the Vietnam War.
-He was in the marines for 2 years, but the effects of war last a lifetime.
+He was in the marines for two years, but the effects of war last a lifetime.

 “It was very scary,” he said.
 “Left me with PTSD, left me with a drug addiction, it left me with insecurities in life.”